ken1ma/ms-teams-app-study/apps-ms-template/README.md

 1. `projectId` line in `teamsapp.yml`
     1. `apps-ms-template`: `teamsapp new` generates a new line
     2. `apps-ms-sample`: a new line is appended on the first run
+1. Some `teamsapp new` errors
+    1. `Error: questionVisitor.InputValidationError: Input 'app-name' validation failed: Application name is longer than the maximum length of 30.`